To understand Cloud IoT Core, you should be familiar with the following concepts:

 - Device configuration

-- An arbitrary, user-defined blob of data used to control or change a device's state.
+- An arbitrary, user-defined blob of data used to modify a device's settings.
 Configuration data can be structured or unstructured, and flows only in the cloud-to-device direction.

 - Device registry